Meteors To Streak Across Dark Skies: Here’s When To Watch

-On Tuesday, Oct.
-21, the Orionids are expected to top out with ideal viewing from late evening through the pre‑dawn hours of Wednesday, Oct.
+The Orionids are expected to top out with ideal viewing from late evening on Tuesday, Oct.
+21, through the pre‑dawn hours of Wednesday, Oct.
 22, thanks to a new moon that leaves the sky wonderfully dark.

 The shower, which is caused by Earth plowing through dust shed by Halley’s Comet, is currently active and runs through early November.